 Adding a Class to the Schedule

-You can block off the classes in a staff member’s schedule by choosing it from the treatment list and booking it in on their schedule, just as you would a typical appointment.
+You can block off the classes in a staff member’s schedule by choosing it from the treatment list and booking an EMPTY CLASS on their schedule.

 If the class is first come first serve you will want to open up every class with an open and empty Class Block as shown above.